TrendingTechnology/saga/readme.md

 Nyx is inspired by many languages: Ruby and ReasonML (syntax), Scala and Haskell (concept), C# (runtime performance), and most importantly, Python and JavaScript (versatility).
 Nyx targets both the Python and JavaScript ecosystems and their runtimes, which opens new possibilities while combining the best features from both languages.

-#### Fluff

-- Nyx adheres to Semantic Versioning (semver).
-- All of its versions start with an adjective, and a random gem name, like Scrumptuous Sapphire.

 ## Roadmap

 This document is a quick and informative guide targeted at existing JavaScript developers and those interested in learning a completely new and in-progress programming language, and those looking forward to contribute to this document.